ZHANGYA0/mcp-server-iqiyi/README.md

-# MCP Server for iQiyi
+# MCP Server for iQiYi

 This project provides an MCP server implementation to access two iQiyi API endpoints:
 1. **Get New Releases**: Fetches the latest released videos.